lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 Kafka Streams takes these familiar APIs and applies them to stream processing.
 It just works!

-It means you can express non-trivial streaming computations with a few lines of code which doesn't feel like it's solving some "special" streaming problem.
+It means that you can express non-trivial streaming computations with a few lines of code, which doesn't feel like it's solving some "special" streaming problem.

 Because the API looks so familiar, it's easier to reason about code and introduce newcomers to a Kafka Streams application.

-If you're like me, you're probably asking your self "how does this work?".
+If you're like me, you're probably asking yourself "How does this work?".
 Don't worry, I wrote a [whole section](#how-does-kafka-streams-work) about it.

-Now that we know what Kafka Streams is, it's time to check out how its APIs.
+Now that we know what Kafka Streams is, it's time to check out how its API works.

 ## How does the Kafka Streams API look like?

 Before showing any sample code, let's dig a little into the why Kafka Streams exists in the first place.

-I feel like it's easier to make its core ideas "click" with a bit of high-level context.
+I feel like it's easier to make its core ideas "click" with a bit of a high-level context.

 ### Why do we need a streaming library?